-To reduce carbon emissions from buildings, the City of New York enacted Local Law 97 (LL97) in 2019 as a part of the Climate Mobilization Act.
-This leading-edge law places carbon caps on most buildings larger than 25,000 square feet—roughly 50,000 residential and commercial properties across NYC.
-These caps start in 2024 and will become more stringent over time, eventually reducing emissions 80 percent by 2050.
-Read full content of Local Law 97
+To reduce carbon emissions from buildings, the City of New York approved Local Law 97 (LL97) in 2019 as a part of the Climate Mobilization Act.
+This local law 97 places carbon caps on most buildings larger than 25,000 square feet.

-:In general, if a property is subject to the NYC Benchmarking Law (requiring annual energy and water use reporting), it is subject to the building emissions law.
+If your property is subject to the NYC Benchmarking Law aka local law 84 (requiring annual energy and water use reporting), it is subject to the building emissions law aka local law 97.
 The city issues an annual Covered Buildings List. please click here to download the list.

 WHAT’S THE CARBON EMISSIONS LIMIT FOR MY BUILDING?

-The building emissions law sets emissions intensity limits (metric tons of CO2e per square foot) for 10 building categories based on Building Code occupancy groups.
-But the answer for each individual building is complex.
-Many, such as those with rent-regulated units, are not subject to emissions limits at all (see more below).
-And mixed-use buildings, such as a residential apartment building with a ground floor supermarket or retail store, will have limits that reflect their unique blend of occupancy groups.
-Below are the 2024 and 2030 carbon emissions limits for multifamily apartments, offices and hotels.
-The law provides limits in metric tons of carbon dioxide equivalent; the following table and Metered.nyc express these numbers in kilograms of carbon dioxide equivalent (one metric ton equals 1000 kg).
-Limits for other building types are listed in the law.
+This depends on what is your building occupancy group.
+There are ten building categories.
+Local law 97 sets emissions intensity limits (metric tons of CO2e per square foot) for these10 building categories based on Building Code occupancy groups.
+But the answer for each individual building is not simple.
+There are certain exemptions.
+Rent-regulated units are not subject to emissions limits at all.
+And mixed-use buildings, such as a residential apartment building with a ground-floor supermarket or retail store, will have limits that reflect their unique blend of occupancy groups.

 HOW MUCH CARBON DOES MY BUILDING EMIT?